Mitchum A. Whitaker

 Nobody can relate with injury victims like Mitch.
 When he was only 17 years old, he received news that no teenager should have to hear; his parents were hit by a drunk driver.
 Mitch’s father only suffered minor injuries, but tragically, his mother was unable to recover from her severe injuries and passed away the next day.

 While the emotional toll on Mitch and his family was unbearable, the financial toll almost cost them everything.
 The drunk driver was uninsured and his mother’s insurance company only offered a fraction of the outstanding medical and funeral bills.
-Faced with financial uncertainty and harassing bill collectors, Mitch’s father could have easily accepted the insurance company’s low offer, as many victims feel like it is the best they can do.
-Fortunately, though, he hired an attorney who took the company to court and got the family a much more reasonable settlement.
-Although the settlement could never replace what was taken from him, it allowed Mitch and his family to recover from a financial situation that they never should have been in.
+Faced with financial uncertainty and harassing bill collectors, Mitch’s father could have easily accepted the insurance company’s low offer like many other car wreck victims.
+Fortunately, though, he hired an attorney who stood toe-to-toe with the insurance company and got the family a much larger settlement.
+Although the settlement could never replace what was taken from him, it allowed Mitch and his family to recover from a bad financial situation that they never should have been in.

-Over ten years later, Mitch has turned this tragedy into a source of inspiration for his career.
-Unlike most attorneys, Mitch does not have to imagine the struggles that injury victims face.
+Today, Mitch uses his background as a source of inspiration for his career.
+Unlike other attorneys, Mitch does not have to imagine the struggles that injury victims face.
 He has lived them.
 This level of understanding provides our clients with a level of service that cannot be attained anywhere else.

-Mitch is a native of the Eastern Kentucky Coalfields and graduated from Letcher County Central High School in 2011.
-After taking an interest in the local 4-H club, he attended the University of Kentucky College of Agriculture, where he obtained a bachelor’s degree in agricultural economics.
-During college, Mitch served as the president of his fraternity and underwent several notable internships, including positions with U.S. Representative Hal Rogers and the Kentucky Department of Agriculture.
+Mitch is a native of the Eastern Kentucky Coalfields and graduated from Letcher County Central High School in 2011 before obtaining a bachelor’s degree in agricultural economics from the University of Kentucky.
+During college, Mitch served as the president of his fraternity and undertook several notable internships, including positions with U.S. Representative Hal Rogers and the Kentucky Department of Agriculture.
+Following his undergrad studies, Mitch attended the University of Kentucky College of Law, where he was elected president of the Appalachian Law Caucus, a student organization focusing on Appalachian legal issues, and served on the Student Bar Association’s Executive Council.

 - University of Kentucky Rosenberg College of Law, Lexington, KY